Self-Supervised Cross-Modal Text-Image Time Series Retrieval in Remote Sensing: Introduction

-In this paper, as a first time in RS, we introduce a novel and scientifically significant learning task that is cross-modal text-ITSR retrieval, where queries from one modality (e.g., text) can be matched to archive entries from another (e.g., image time series in RS).
-While text-image retrieval is widely studied for single-date images (see Section \ref{related_work}), to the best of our knowledge, no prior work explored its extension to image time series in RS.
+In this paper, we introduce in RS the cross-modal text-image time series retrieval (text-ITSR) task, where queries from one modality (e.g., text) can be matched to archive entries from another (e.g., image time series in RS).
+Although text image retrieval is widely studied for single-date images (see Section \ref{related_work}), to the best of our knowledge, no prior work explored its extension to time series of images in RS.
 The task of retrieving image time series based on natural language queries plays a critical role in effectively handling large-scale RS archives for searching long-term as well as short-term changes.
-We would like to note that text-ITSR is inherently more challenging than conventional text-image retrieval, since it requires to model the content of the image time series and to establish proper associations with the linguistic information presented in the temporal order.
-In this paper, as a solution to the text-ITSR problem, we introduce a self-supervised cross-modal text-ITSR method designed to retrieve relevant image time series using text sentences as queries and vice versa.
+Using text sentences as queries allows users to express complex spatial-temporal semantic concepts without requiring an exact image time series example.
+This significantly broadens the usability of ITSR systems in operational scenarios, making them more intuitive and adaptable to user needs.Examples of such scenarios include environmental monitoring, disaster response, or urban development.
+In environmental monitoring, users can search for deforestation areas by typing a query text as 'the forest has been gradually cleared,' without any need for an exact image time series example.
+Similarly, queries like 'the areas are flooded' can be used to search for flooded regions, and 'new buildings have been constructed' to identify urban expansion."
+We would like to note that text-ITSR is inherently more challenging than conventional text-image retrieval, since it requires modeling the content of the image time series and to establish proper associations with the linguistic information presented in the temporal order.
+In this paper, to address the text-ITSR problem, we present a self-supervised cross-modal text-ITSR method.
 Specifically, we devote our attention in the retrieval of short term changes and thus we consider pairs of bitemporal images and their text sentences.
-As shown in Fig. {\ref{Fig:scheme}}, the proposed text-ITSR method consists of two main modules: 1) modality-specific encoders (which extracts discriminative features from both text and bitemporal images; and 2) modality-specific projection heads (which learn a joint feature representation space between the bitemporal images and text sentences by employing the contrastive loss).
-To effectively model the semantic content of the bitemporal images, we introduce two main fusion strategies: i) global feature fusion (GFF) strategy that combines the global feature extracted from bitemporal images using two simple but effective operators, feature concatenation or element-wise feature subtraction and ii) transformer based feature fusion (TFF) that leverages the transformer architecture to combine the bitemporal information.
-Extensive experiments carried out on two RS benchmark archives composed of pairs of text and bitemporal images demonstrate the effectiveness of the proposed method for cross-modal text-bitemporal image retrieval.
+The presented text-ITSR method consists of two main modules: 1) modality-specific encoders (which extract discriminative features from both text and bitemporal images; and 2) modality-specific projection heads (which learn a joint feature representation space between the bitemporal images and text sentences by employing the contrastive loss) (see Fig. {\ref{Fig:scheme}}, ).
+To effectively model the semantic content of the bitemporal images, we exploit two main fusion strategies: i) global feature fusion (GFF) strategy that combines the global features extracted from bitemporal images using two simple but effective operators that are feature concatenation or element-wise feature subtraction; and ii) transformer-based feature fusion (TFF) that leverages the transformer architecture to combine the bitemporal information.
+Extensive experiments carried out on two RS benchmark archives composed of pairs of text and bitemporal images demonstrate the effectiveness of our method for cross-modal text-bitemporal image retrieval.
+We further compare our method with a baseline based on an early fusion strategy, which stacks the bitemporal images before feature extraction and applies contrastive learning for cross-modal alignment.
+The results show that our method outperforms the baseline, confirming its effectiveness for text-bitemporal image retrieval.